mozilla/glean.js/samples/web-app-static/README.md

-# Static web app sample
+# Glean.js - Static web app sample

+This sample contains a simple static website that will initialize Glean on page load.

+The website will display a button that when clicked should trigger Glean.js events.

+## How to run this sample

 1. Build Glean.js for loading as a script tag on the browser.